 So if you're one to reach for chips or crackers when you get hangry, maybe prepping a batch of savory granola every couple of weeks can be a new, healthy habit!

 Savory Granola With Rosemary and Kale

-- 2 to 3 Tbsp small-sized raw seeds such as sesame or flax
+- 2 to 3 Tablespoon small seeds such as sesame or flax

 - Preheat oven to 300 degrees F, and line a large baking sheet with parchment paper or silicone mat.

 - In a large mixing bowl whisk together the tahini, maple syrup, and vinegar.

 - Add the oats, nuts, seeds, rosemary, salt, garlic, cayenne, and pepper to the bowl.
 Use your hands to work the tahini-maple mixture into the dry ingredients.

 - Spread evenly on the baking sheet, and bake for 28 to 32 minutes, stirring after 15 minutes.

 - Let cool completely.
 Crumble the kale chips onto the pan.

 Nutrition information is an estimate and will vary depending on the exact amounts and specific products and ingredients used.
 We calculate this information using the online calculator cronometer.com.